 3. Filling them in with the wrong brush

 You can’t use just any brush to fill in your eyebrows.
 If you use the wrong brush, you can create an unnatural or messy brow.

 You want to use a thin, angled brush.
 Most brow powders and pomades come with one.
-If not, you can pick one up on the Billion Dollar Brows website.
+If not, you can pick one up from Billion Dollar Brows.
 A small angled brush will help you create precise strokes that look more natural.

 4. Not blending your brows